-A band of as many as 1,500 Pawnee live in 40-50 earth lodges in the spring and in the fall, in the large fortified village of Kitkehahki.
+A band of as many as 1,500 Pawnee live in 40-50 earth lodges in the spring and fall, in the large fortified village of Kitkehahki.
 During the winter and summer, they travel through western Kansas, living in tipis and replenishing their meat supply through successful buffalo hunts.

-1820 – Two Presbyterian missions are established for the Osage Indians: the Union on the Neosho River and the Harmony on Marais des Cygnes River.
+1820 – Two Presbyterian missions are established for the Osage Indians: the Union on the Neosho River and the Harmony on the Marais des Cygnes River.

 September 1, 1821 – William Becknell, a Missouri trader, was the first to follow the route that later became known as the Santa Fe Trail.
 This event was the official opening of the Santa Fe Trail.
-Overland trails helped the nation expand to new territories and initiate trade with neighboring countries
+Overland trails helped the nation expand to new territories and initiate trade with neighboring countries.

 After a brief period as part of Missouri Territory, Kansas returned to unorganized status.